Ringlos/DGBS/README.md

-Dexel Global Blacklist System
-System that is used to ban players globally in several places at once
+Dexel Global Blacklist System  that is used to ban players globally in several places at once